Last Updated on May 23, 2025 by Admin

 Conclusion

+"Duplicate, Google chose different canonical than user" is a problem that requires a systematic approach and attention to all the details.
 Remember, SEO is an ongoing process, and AlgoSaga digital marketing agency is here to assist you with complicated SEO alterations.
 If used accordingly and proactively, these best practices will help your website stand on its own, enjoy high search engine rankings, attract relevant traffic, and meet your targets online.